Subscribe to our newsletter for FREE pet updates

 • Neurologic or chiropractic issues

-Conditions that aren’t skin-related but can cause excessive grooming include cystitis (inflammation of the bladder), hyperthyroidism, and anal sac problems.
+Conditions that aren’t skin-related but cause excessive grooming include cystitis (inflammation of the bladder), hyperthyroidism and anal sac problems.

 Identifying and correcting underlying environmental and medical issues is important before assuming your cat is licking for an emotional reason.
-If a kitty licks to the point of breaking the skin, infection can occur.
-The presence of infection will intensify the licking, which can result in an even more serious infection and a vicious cycle develops.
+If a kitty licks to the point of breaking the skin, infection will occur.
+The presence of infection will intensify the licking, which results in an even more serious infection and a vicious cycle develops.

 How to Handle Psychogenic Alopecia